STEINKRAFT Zeolith bei Milben bei Hunden, Katzen, Pferden

 2. 🧼 Apple cider vinegar (diluted)

-Effects: slightly disinfectant, pH-regulating
+Effects: mildly disinfecting, pH-regulating

 3. 🌿 Neem oil

-Effects: mite-repellent, antibacterial, skin-caring
+Effective: mite-repellent, antibacterial, skin-conditioning

 4. 🛁 Chamomile or black tea infusions